Hong7Cong/Hong7Cong.github.io/_pages/about.md

   - /about.html
 ---

 I am currently ECE graduate student at University of Southern California.
-I am working at Center of AI for Heath, ISI at USC under supvervision of Prof. Michael Pazzani.
+I am a member of Center of AI for Heath, ISI and SAIL Lab USC under co-supvervision of Prof. Michael Pazzani and Prof. Shrikanth Narayanan.

-Previously, I spent one year as research assistant (RA) at IMSC Lab - USC, under supervision of Prof. Cyrus Shahabi, for the project 'Predictive Fault in Computer Network'.
+Previously, I spent one year at IMSC Lab - USC, under supervision of Prof. Cyrus Shahabi, for the project 'Predictive Fault in Computer Network'.
 Half year as RA at Vinuni for a project 'Compensate non-linearity in Power Amplifier for Wireless Communication'.
 Half year as signal processing engineer at Viettel High Tech.
-One year as Research Undergrad student under a project 'Outage Rate Analysis for Massive MIMO antena system'.
-Yes, I am switching alot.

 Research interest
 ======